Rubama-lisa/rubama.github.io/index.md

 ```

-Besides, we can found a **Back Button:** because if user wants to back the previous pages then he can easily back.
+Besides, we can found a **Back Button:** because if user wants to back the previous pages then he can easily back by using this back button.

 ```
 <button type="button"> <a href="Profile.php">Back!</a> </button>